Here's how to get back to being frugal.

 If so, you’re definitely a cheapskate.
 But don’t worry.
 You can change your cheapskate ways, a little at a time, with these radical steps.

-Click or swipe for 8 tips on how to loosen your tightwad grasp before the only place you see your friends is in the tiny rear-view mirror of your “just-the-basics” car.
+Learn eight tips to loosen your tightwad grasp before the only place you see your friends is in the tiny rear-view mirror of your “just-the-basics” car.

 1. Buy a modern television